Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Tests on a null rectangle

 \subsection{Physical setup}

 We evolve by advancing in $u$, considered as our time coordinate, as before, with the left boundary identified with $x=0$.
 We refer to quantities such as $R_*:=R(u_0,v_0)$ as the ``corner data'' and denote them by an asterisk.
 The details of how consistent left and right data are found are given in Appendix~\ref{appendix:ingoingdata}, and the discretisation of that algorithm in Appendix~\ref{appendix:leftnumerical}.
 Here we only summarise our free data and gauge choices.
-On the left boundary, we choose $B=0$ (so that the left boundary coincides with $x=0$), $G=G_*$ (so that $u$ is an affine parameter on the left boundary), and $A=0$ (an electromagnetic gauge choice).
+On the left boundary, we choose $B=0$ (so that the left boundary is null), $G=G_*$ (so that $u$ is an affine parameter on the left boundary), and $A=0$ (an electromagnetic gauge choice).
 On the right boundary $u=0$, we choose the $G=G_*$ (so that $x$ is an affine parameter there).
 We can freely specify $\psi$ and $\chi$ on the left and right boundaries, the gauge-independent corner values $R_*$, ${\cal M}_*$ and $Q_*$, and any two out of the three gauge-dependent corner values $G_*$, $R_{,x*}$ and $R_{,u*}$.

-Our algorithm also allows us to fix the right spacetime gauge as $R_{,x}=R_{,x*}$ (so that $x$ is a linear funtion of $R$), but for brevity we do not present results here.
-When there is no scalar field on the right boundary, Bondi and affine right gauge are equivalent anyway.
+Our algorithm also allows us to fix the right spacetime gauge as $R_{,x}=R_{,x*}$, but for brevity we do not present results here.
+When there is no scalar field on the right boundary, Bondi and affine gauge are equivalent there anyway.
 Morever, in our discretisation they are equivalent without discretisation error.

-We can continue the spacetime gauge into the numerical domain with any choice of $B(u,x)$ (as long as $B=0$ on the left boundary), but again for brevity we only present double-null gauge $B(u,x)=0$, so that $x$ is an ingoing null coordinate everywhere.
-We use the timestep $\Delta u_0=C_0\Delta x$, with $C=0.1$.
+We can continue the spacetime gauge into the numerical domain with any choice of $B(u,x)$ (as long as $B=0$ on the left boundary), but again for brevity we only present double-null gauge $B(u,x)=0$, so that $x$ is an ingoing null coordinate everywhere, and the numerical domain is the full domain of dependence of the data (a null rectangle).
+We use the timestep $\Delta u_0=C_0\Delta x$, with $C_0=0.1$.

 We shall restrict to scenarios where $C_*<1$, so that the corner 2-sphere is untrapped.
 Then $R_{,x*}>0$ gives us $R_{,u*}<0$, and the ingoing Raychaudhuri equation (\ref{XXR}) gives us $R_{,u}<0$ on the entire left boundary.
-We also restrict to the case where the right boundary is untrapped, so that $R_{,x}>0$ there.
+We also restrict to the case where the entire right boundary is untrapped, so that $R_{,x}>0$ there.